-Now we can calculate the Cohen's kappa coefficient.
-We simply substitute po and pe and we get a kappa score of 0.4 in our example.
+Now we can calculate the Cohen's Kappa coefficient.
+We simply substitute po and pe and we get a Kappa value of 0.4 in our example.

 By the way, in po the o stands for "observed".
 And in pe, the e stands for "expected".
-Therefore, po is what we actually observed and pe would be what we would expect if it were purely random.
+Therefore, po is what we actually observed and pe is what we would expect if it were purely random.

 Cohen's Kappa interpretation

 Now, of course, we would like to interpret the calculated Cohens Kappa coefficient.
-For this purpose, the table of Landis & Koch (1977) can be used as a guide.
+The table of Landis & Koch (1977) can be used as a guide.

-Therefore, the just calculated Cohens Kappa coefficient of 0.44 represents moderate reliability or agreement.
+Therefore, the calculated Cohen's Kappa coefficient of 0.44 indicates moderate reliability or agreement.

 Weighted Cohen's Kappa

 Cohen's Kappa takes into account the agreement between two raters, but it is only relevant whether both raters measure the same or not.
-If an ordinal variable is present, i.e. a variable with a ranking such as school grades, it is of course desirable if the gradations are also considered.
-A difference between "very good" and "satisfactory" is larger than between "very good" and "good".
+In the case of an ordinal variable, i.e. a variable with a ranking, such as school grades, it is of course desirable that the gradations are also considered.
+A difference between "very good" and "satisfactory" is greater than between "very good" and "good".